 Three years ago Gus (Zachary Levi - Tangled) was the rock star of the astrophysics world with a huge career ahead of him.
 That was until out of nowhere he suffered a brain aneurysm causing a loss of short term memory.
 It means every day Gus wakes up and reads the contents of a folder his sister Lucy (Merritt Wever) put together so he can make sense of who he is and what he does each day which is to work in a jewellers and make notes so he can try and make sense of things in the morning when he will have forgotten them.
 Enter Molly (Alexis Bledel - Post Grad), a cute waitress with a few problems who finds Gus charming but sometimes curiously annoying when each day he seems vacant about having seen her before and even going out on a date with her.

-So let me get the plainly obvious out of the way with first and mention the Adam Sandler & Drew Barrymore comedy "50 First Dates" as of course it will spring to people's minds with its kind of similarity surrounding someone falling in love with someone who has no short term memory.
-But in truth the similarities end there because "Remember Sunday" is in a completely different league oozing with charm, tenderness and a joy which makes you glad you watched even if you tend not to be a fan of Hallmark movies.
+So let me get the plainly obvious out of the way with and mention the Adam Sandler & Drew Barrymore comedy "50 First Dates" as of course it is likely to spring to some people's minds with "Remember Sunday" featuring a romantic drama about someone falling for a person suffering from short term memory loss.
+But in truth the similarities end there because "Remember Sunday" is in a completely different league as it oozes with charm, tenderness and a joy which makes you glad you watched even if you tend not to be a fan of Hallmark movies.
 Oh didn't I mention that, yes "Remember Sunday" is a Hallmark movie, in fact a Hallmark Hall of Fame movie and one which is so much more than you get from a typical Hallmark movie.

 What this all boils down to is that "Remember Sunday" is a Hallmark movie but it is special, it is above the standard of their usual efforts and above the standard set by many a big screen movie.
 And trust me on this; if you enjoy romantic, charming movies then you are going to fall in love with "Remember Sunday".